 I drive a commercial 9 passenger school van to pickup and drop off students.
 The company that I drive for tells us that we are not required to stop at railroad crossings because our vans do not have the 8-way flashing warning lights as the bigger busses have.
 I thought that any and all commercial...
 Read more »

 The state superintendent of public instruction adopts and enforces rules not inconsistent with the state statutes to govern the design, marking, and mode of operation of all school buses owned and operated by any school district or privately owned and operated under contract or otherwise with any...Read more »

 Generally, in Washington the spouse will inherit things before adult children, but not always.
-If there are financial accounts that are of the "payable on death" (POD) type, those accounts will have a directive to pay a particular person on the death of the account holder, and the same for life...Read more »
+If there are financial accounts that are of the "payable on death" (POD) type, those accounts will have a directive to pay a particular person on the death of the account holder, and the same...Read more »

 A dice manufacturer has made dice for games like dungeons and dragons that are rainbow pattern.
 By Layering different colored resin on top of resin until the die is completed.
 Can this be copyrighted?
 They said they put in a copyright that protects this in the USA.
 But I can't find it.